-If you are a beneficiary in another trust or estate, a partner in a partnership, or a shareholder in an S corporation, include your distributive share of additions received from the trust, estate, partnership, or S corporation.

-Note: The trust or estate is required to send you an Illinois Schedule K-1-T and the partnership or S corporation is

-- required to send you an Illinois Schedule K-1-P specifically identifying your share of income. - Any other state's income tax deducted from federal taxable income, if a corresponding credit is claimed on Illinois Schedule CR, Credit for Tax Paid to Other States, (Form IL-1041). - Any amount from Form IL-4562, Step 2, Line 4.
-This amount is the total of - any "bonus depreciation" you claimed this year when figuring your federal taxable income, plus - the subtractions you claimed on any prior year Form IL-4562 for bonus depreciation property that you sold or transferred during this tax year in a transaction for which you reported a capital gain or loss on your federal return.
+- If you are a beneficiary in another trust or estate, a partner in a partnership, or a shareholder in an S corporation, include your distributive share of additions received from the trust, estate, partnership, or S corporation. ■Note→ The trust or estate is required to send you an Illinois Schedule K-1-T and the partnership or S corporation is required to send you an Illinois Schedule K-1-P specifically identifying your share of income. - Any other state's income tax deducted from federal taxable income, if a corresponding credit is claimed on Illinois Schedule CR, Credit for Tax Paid to Other States, (Form IL-1041). - The addition amount calculated on Form IL-4562, Special Depreciation.
 See Form IL-4562 and instructions.
 Identify this amount as "special depreciation" on the line provided.
 Attach Form IL-4562 to your Form IL-1041.